-Virtually every novel featuring two or more viewpoint characters is written in the third person point of view, and for a very good reason: it is the most logical viewpoint to use.
+Virtually every novel featuring two or more viewpoint characters is written in the third person point of view, and for a good reason: it's the most logical viewpoint to use.

 What seems less natural, at least to me, is for two different first person narrators (people who are characters in the novel) to sit down and tell their respective stories at the same point in time after the novel's events are over.

-The next point to make is that viewpoint characters may or may not receive an equal share of the chapters in which to be in the spotlight, depending on the kind of story you want to tell.
+Viewpoint characters may or may not receive an equal share of the chapters in which to be in the spotlight.
+It all depends on the kind of story you want to tell.
 Suppose, for example, that you want to write a detective novel...

-So if you are at all unsure how to structure a multiple viewpoint novel (or whether you want to write a multiple viewpoint novel at all), it is worthwhile working out all of your possible options, like I did with the imaginary novel above, and going for the version that excites you the most.
+So if you're at all unsure how to structure a multiple viewpoint novel (or whether you want to use more than one viewpoint at all), it's worthwhile working out all of your possible options, like I did with the imaginary novel above, and going for the version that excites you the most.

 Like I said, there is something not quite natural about a first person novel told from more than one viewpoint.
 To my mind, they would always work much better in the third person – though that could well be due to little more than my own personal tastes, so don't let that put you off writing one.

-What kind of stories would be suited to the first person dual viewpoint approach?
+What kind of stories are suited to the first person, dual viewpoint approach?